emiketic/emiketic.github.io/_posts/2018-02-27-implementing-pagination-using-react-redux.markdown

 Conclusion
 ---

-The purpose of this blog post is to highlight the importance of using pagination even if the restful API we are using does not provide it, and the important use of Redux to manage the whole mechanism.
+The purpose of this blog post is to highlight the importance of using pagination even if the restful API we are using does not provide it, and the important role that Redux plays in managing and organizing the whole mechanism.